 Find out what’s cooking this week on our calendar.

 Enjoy extended play time in a quieter setting within the Museum.
-In our learning studio filled with creative materials, parents and children have the opportunity to build relationships with other parents and children.
-Broaden descriptive vocabulary, engage your child and enrich your experience after the Museum visit by replicating these developmentally-appropriate activities at home.
+In our learning studio filled with tactile materials, parents and children have the opportunity to build relationships with other parents and children.
+Broaden descriptive vocabulary, engage your child in sensory play and enrich your experience after the Museum visit by replicating these developmentally-appropriate activities at home.